eet-cheez/RoverDrive-Hardware/README.md

 ### PCB:
 ![Screenshot 2025-07-06 183929](https://github.com/user-attachments/assets/1a3bf91a-3b2b-44f1-b272-d67cc10cb875)

+#### CAD:
 This is that the robot looks like with a model of the PCB (in TinkerCad):

 ![Screenshot 2025-07-09 001057](https://github.com/user-attachments/assets/1672e596-b73b-4b48-82c0-f60903a756ec)

+The robot chassis needed to be changed to fit the PCB.
+Files have been attached if needed.

 ## BOM
 | Item                  | Description         | Quantity | Cost |